7 Days of Funk (album): Recording and production

-7 Days of Funk was recorded in Los Angeles in 2013 by Shon Lawon at The Compound, except "Hit Da Pavement" which was recorded by Dâm-Funk at Funkmosphere Lab.
+7 Days of Funk was recorded in Los Angeles in 2013 by Shon Lawon at The Compound, except "Hit Da Pavement" which was recorded by Dām-Funk at Funkmosphere Lab.
 The album, mixed by Cole M.G.N. and Shon Lawon, with additional engineering by Frank Vasquez, was mastered at Bernie Grundman Mastering in Hollywood by Brian "Big Bass" Gardner.
 The album features guest appearances from Snoop's Tha Dogg Pound cohorts Daz Dillinger and Kurupt, as well as drummer-vocalist Steve Arrington.
-According to Dâm-Funk, other artists including rapper Tyler, The Creator wanted to be involved on the project, but time ran out.
-All songs are produced by Dâm-Funk and feature background vocals from Shan Lawon and Val Young.
+According to Dām-Funk, other artists including rapper Tyler, The Creator wanted to be involved on the project, but time ran out.
+All songs are produced by Dām-Funk and feature background vocals from Shan Lawon and Val Young.

 The album opener, "Hit Da Pavement", which features additional vocals from Bootsy Collins, was the first track 7 Days of Funk recorded.
-In an interview for Pitchfork, Dâm-Funk expressed that "the energy was so explosive" with "Hit Da Pavement" and that he was impressed by Snoopzilla's work ethic. "[Snoop] came to the pad at 10 p.m. and we were done at midnight.
+In an interview for Pitchfork, Dām-Funk expressed that "the energy was so explosive" with "Hit Da Pavement" and that he was impressed by Snoopzilla's work ethic. "[Snoop] came to the pad at 10 p.m. and we were done at midnight.
 He killed it.
 His work ethic is stupid, man.
 I've never seen anything like it.
 I was [in] New York, in A1 [Record Shop] just listening to some records, and Snoop calls, like, 'Hey man, you need to check this out, check your email.'
 Four hours later I'm at the club, and he's like, 'Hey man, check these out, two more done.'
 He was just smashing them.
 When you're inspired by something, that's how you do it."